zatech/code-of-conduct/README.md

 ## Code of Conduct

-“ZA Tech” in this document refers to the ZA Tech Slack organization at [https://zatech.slack.com/](https://zatech.slack.com/).
+“ZATech” in this document refers to the ZATech Slack organization at [https://zatech.slack.com/](https://zatech.slack.com/).
 “The administrators” refers to the administrators on this organization, which can be accessed [here](https://zatech.slack.com/account/workspace-settings#admins), or by accessing "Workspace Directory" in the top-right drop-down menu on the web, and from the settings button next to name and title select `Admins`.
 (You must be a member of the organization to view.)

-ZA Tech is dedicated to providing a harassment-free experience for everyone.
+ZATech is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all ZA Tech spaces, including public channels, private channels and direct messages, both online and off.
+This code of conduct applies to all ZATech spaces, including public channels, private channels and direct messages, both online and off.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the administrators.

-Some ZA Tech spaces may have additional rules in place, which will be made clearly available to participants.
+Some ZATech spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

 Harassment includes: